OfficeDev/office-js-docs-pr/docs/excel/custom-functions-overview.md

 }
 ```

-## Cancellation
+## Canceling a function

-You can cancel streamed functions.
-Canceling your function calls is important to reduce their bandwidth consumption, working memory, and CPU load.
-Excel cancels function calls in the following situations:
+In some situations, you may need to cancel the execution of a streamed custom function to reduce its bandwidth consumption, working memory, and CPU load.
+Excel cancels the execution of a function in the following situations:

-- The user edits or deletes a cell that references the function.
+- When the user edits or deletes a cell that references the function.

-- One of the arguments (inputs) for the function changes.
-In this case, a new function call is triggered in addition to the cancellation.
+- When one of the arguments (inputs) for the function changes.
+In this case, a new function call is triggered following the cancellation.

 - The user triggers recalculation manually.
-In this case, a new function call is triggered in addition to the cancellation.
+In this case, a new function call is triggered following the cancellation.

+> [!NOTE]
-You *must* implement a cancellation handler for every streaming function.
+> You must implement a cancellation handler for every streaming function.

 To make a function cancelable, set the option `"cancelable": true` in the `options` property for the custom function in the JSON metadata file.

-The following code shows the previous example with cancellation implemented.
-In the code, the `handler` object contains an `onCanceled` function must be defined for each cancelable custom function.
+The following code shows the same `incrementValue` function that was described previously, but this time with a cancellation handler implemented.
+In this example, `clearInterval()` will run when the `incrementValue` function is canceled.

 ```js
 function incrementValue(increment, handler){